maaikelimper/maaikelimper.github.io/teams/index.md

-This team is not associated to any Github repositories
+This team has no Github repositories

 ### TT-WSI

 Task Team on WIGOS Station Identifiers

-This team is not associated to any Github repositories
+This team has no Github repositories

-## WIS2node
+## ET-WIS2

 This team is not associated to any Github repositories

-## WIS2node
+## LegacyTeams

 This "parent team" is for organizing all previous inactive teams.